 ICSE 2026 Chemistry Answer Key: The Council for the Indian School Certificate Examinations (CISCE) conducted the ICSE Class 10 Chemistry (Science Paper 2) exam today, March 11, 2026, from 11:00 AM.
-According to the prescribed guidelines, students were required to report to their respective examination centres at least 30 minutes prior to the exam's commencement to complete the verification process.
+According to student's initial reactions, the chemistry paper was moderate.
+Numerical questions were a bit more calculative than expected according to some students.
 Approximately 2.6 lakh students across the country are appearing for this crucial paper across over 2,500 designated centers.

 The ICSE 2026 Chemistry question paper is structured for a total of 80 marks with a duration of two hours.
 Following the standard ICSE pattern, the paper is divided into two sections of 40 marks each.
 Candidates will also be granted an additional 15 minutes of reading time to strategise their approach before they begin writing.
 Once the exam concludes at 1:00 PM, subject experts will begin reviewing the questions to provide the ICSE 2026 Chemistry Answer Key and a comprehensive breakdown for the students.